thatlarrypearson/telemetry-django-server/README.md

 The results were ```0:00:03.206183```, roughly 3.2 seconds on average between each sample.
 Not exactly promising.
 Some of the performance issues are a result of running on the development environment.

-### Webserver and SQLite Database Running On Raspberry Pi 3
+### Webserver and SQLite Database Running Version 1 On Raspberry Pi 3

 * Ran on development environment.
 E.g. '```manage.py runserver```'.